Derricks-Open-Source-Quest/AutoGreen/GreenWeb.md

 ##Todo##

-* Add support for maniputalating GreenWeb properties in JavaScript.
+* **JavaScript support** Maniputalate GreenWeb properties in JavaScript.
 Ideally we'd like to support something like:
 ```javascript
 if ($( this ).css("onclick-type") == 'single') {
   $( this ).css("onclick-type", "continuous");